LangoMike/playpickr/README.md

 npm run dev
 ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Recommendation System

 ### Overview

+**Status: Production-Ready**

-PlayPickr uses a hybrid recommendation system that combines:
+PlayPickr uses a fully implemented hybrid recommendation system that combines:
 - **Collaborative Filtering**: Learns from user behavior patterns to find similar users
 - **Content-Based Filtering**: Uses game features (genres, tags, platforms, ratings) to recommend similar games

+### Current State

+The recommendation system is **fully functional** with a trained starting model.
+The initial model has been trained and is ready for use.
+As more user interaction data is collected, the model can be retrained to improve accuracy and personalization.

 ### Training the Model

-Before you can generate recommendations, you need to train the recommendation model:
+The initial model has been trained and is ready for production use.
+To retrain the model with updated data:

 1. **Ensure you have data**:
    - At least 50+ games in your database
    - At least 10+ user interactions (for single-user scenarios)
    - At least 100+ interactions across multiple users (recommended for best results)

-2. **Train the model**:
+2. **Retrain the model**:
 ```bash
 npm run train:recommendations
 ```